Research units & titles

 His general research area is algorithms and complexity, with specific contributions spanning computational complexity theory, foundations of neural network and analog computation, stochastic algorithms and distributed sensor networks, and the computational theory and algorithmic design of nucleic acid nanostructures.
 His Nature 2015 article on the algorithmic design of 3D wireframe DNA nanostructures (with co-authors in Aalto and at the Karolinska Institutet) is currently listed as an ISI highly-cited paper, i.e. within the top 1% from its publication year in the areas of biology and biochemistry.

 In addition to his academic activities, Pekka Orponen serves on the Supervisory Board of the Finnish Cultural Foundation, which is one of the largest private foundations for arts and science in Europe, and on the Board of Informatics Europe, the association of European Computer Science departments.
 He is also a member of the Finnish Academy of Science and Letters, and serves as the Chairman of the Academies' joint National Committee for Research Data, representing Finland in CODATA, the Data Committee of the International Science Council.
-In the latter capacity, he is currently program committee co-chair of the 14th Plenary Meeting of the Research Data Alliance that takes place at Aalto University on 23-25 Oct 2019.
+In the latter capacity, he was recently programme committee co-chair of the 14th Plenary Meeting of the Research Data Alliance that took place at Aalto University on 23-25 Oct 2019.

 Doctor of Philosophy, Helsingin yliopisto